liqi16/draft-li-sidrops-rpki-moasgroup/draft-li-sidrops-rpki-moasgroup.md

 ## asList

 This field contains the AS numbers that are intended to originate routes to the given IP address prefixes.
-The AS numbers that ROA authorizes SHOULD be put in front of other AS numbers.
+The AS numbers that are authorized by ROA SHOULD be put in front of other AS numbers.
 The AS numbers MUST NOT duplicate.

 ## ipAddressPrefix